 "Patience and empathy are two important qualities that I pride myself on in this job.
 A lot of times our patients are sick so being patient with them and empathetic can show that you truly care about them and their well-being."

 Prescription medication require a Dr's prescription while over-the-counter medication does not.
 As a Pharmacy Technician your job is to interpret and fill prescriptions written by various doctors.
 So be sure to know this definition.

 "Prescription medication is typically something you can't purchase over the counter.
 Sometimes there is a version of the medication over the counter but it is generally a lower strength."

-"Over the counter medications are typically available in any grocery store.
-I'm very familiar with helping patients pick out the best over the counter medication for their symptoms with the assistance of the pharmacist."
+"Over the counter medications are typically available in any grocery or retail store and do not require a prescription from a physician.
+Having worked retail for many years, I'm very familiar with helping patients pick out the best over the counter medication for their symptoms with the assistance of the pharmacist."

 The pharmacy is a cultural melting pot.
 Each customer will be different in appearance, demeanor and communication style.
 You also can't predict what type of day a customer experienced before they came to the counter.